woheedev/BPSR-Meter/FEATURES.md

 ---

+#### Transparency Amount
+**What it does**: Adjusts the transparency level of all application windows from 0% (fully transparent) to 100% (fully opaque).

+**Default**: 70%

+**Note**: For absolute best performance, disable transparency entirely using the "Disable window transparency" option below instead of using the slider.

+---

 #### Disable window transparency
-**What it does**: Removes the transparent window background, using a solid black background instead.
+**What it does**: Removes the transparent window background completely, using a solid black background instead.

 **Impact**:
 - Significantly reduces GPU load
 - Best performance improvement option
 - Requires application restart to take full effect
 - Less visually integrated with game UI
+- Overrides the transparency slider when enabled

 **When to enable**:
 - If you have performance issues